cs-cordero/py-ts-interfaces/README.md

 * `-o, --output [filepath]`:  where the file will be saved. default is `interface.ts`.
 * `-a, --append`:  by default each run will overwrite the output file. this flag allows only appends.
 Be warned, duplicate interfaces are not tested.
+* `-e, --export`:  whether the interface definitions should be prepended with `export`; private python classes will be omitted.

 3. The resulting file will look like this: